NuevoFoundation/workshops/content/jsappybird/index.md

 ## Conditionals

-**Activity 1: Let's utilize both Booleans and Boolean expressions to make sure our bird stays in the screen.**
+### Activity 1: Let's utilize both Booleans and Boolean expressions

 We can use if statements to run a code statement only if certain conditions are met.